abrennec/lecture_theo_bg_audio_graphics/01_intro_audio/submissions/volz/readme.md

 * The [Moodboard](https://miro.com/app/board/o9J_linmyDc=/) I created in the filmuniversity miro team, so you should hopefully be able to access it.
+I also added it as a PDF though.

 * The Tracklist
     * [Curses - Surrender](https://www.youtube.com/watch?v=7ailoJ5X_2E)